Gonorrhoea warning as cases hit record high

 Students returning to university have been warned of a “very real danger” of catching a sexually transmitted infection (STI) or disease as gonorrhoea cases hit record levels in the UK.

-The UK Health Security Agency (UKHSA) issued a warning encouraging condom use when having sex with a new partner and especially young people who are most likely to spread STIs.
+The UK Health Security Agency (UKHSA) issued a warning encouraging condom use when having sex with a new partner, especially younger people who are most likely to spread STIs.

 Though STIs are usually easily treated with antibiotics, many can cause serious health issues if left untreated.